seandstewart/bardly/pending/roman/antony-and-cleopatra/uncut.md

 This foul Egyptian hath betrayed me:
 My fleet hath yielded to the foe; and yonder
 They cast their caps up and carouse together
 Like friends long lost.
-Triple-turn’d whore!
+Triple-turn'd whore!
-’tis thou
+'tis thou
 Hast sold me to this novice; and my heart
 Makes only wars on thee.
 Bid them all fly;
 For when I am revenged upon my charm,